:max_bytes(150000):strip_icc():format(webp)/Monetary-Wedding-Gift-Getty-Images-bbe6fe7b1fc147378e2228b4fb482b2b.jpg)

 Cash or a check can feel impersonal, so letting guests know where the money will go helps your guests feel more connected to the two of you and your plans.
 If you're in the middle of a big project, like renovating your home or moving across the country, let guests know about it on your wedding website.
 Adding a more personal touch with the story of how the project got started, how far along you are, and even the pitfalls you've faced along the way (now that you know how expensive it is to rewire your whole house) will both make your guests feel more connected to your lives and also serve as a plea for help that they'll be more inclined to answer.

-Your wedding website is a great place to outline all of this information.
+Don't know where to put this information?
+Your wedding website is a great place to outline all of these elements.
 Add a section for your "registry" and share the aforementioned details so guests understand why monetary gifts are your preference.
+"Many wedding website platforms and registries will give you the option to add a cash fund, honeymoon fund, specific gift cards, etc. to the registry.
+You can even be specific about what type of honeymoon experiences you will be putting the money towards," explains Grumet.

 Use a Cash or Honeymoon Registry Website

 While there will always be guests who prefer to go the traditional route of bringing cash or a check to the wedding reception, some tech-savvy attendees will appreciate having the opportunity to make a financial contribution to the two of you via a registry.
 There are several different cash registry websites available to couples, though Honeyfund and Zola tend to be the most popular.
-There, guests can give monetary gifts that can be used for longterm projects, building a savings, or booking that dream honeymoon.
+There, guests can give monetary gifts that can be used for long-term projects, building a savings account, or booking that dream honeymoon.
+"Having the online registry will allow you to communicate your wishes in a way that will be better received by your guests," Grumet notes.

 Etiquette Tips to Remember When Asking for Monetary Wedding Gifts